LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS) - beta/mcs-overview.md

 * The MCS is available in both the **English and French languages** and **German** to be launched soon.
 * The MCS model can be **customized per account**, ensuring that the score takes into consideration tone, content and other variables specific to each brand, that could impact the calculation of the score.
 For example, _smell_ might be flagged as negative content for many brands, but for a perfume retailer it should be treated as neutral.
 For information on configuring MCS specifically for your account, contact your LivePerson account team.

-In short, MCS can be:
+In summary, MCS can be:

 * Applied to 100% of all digitally-connected consumers - **no survey bias**
 * Calculated seamlessly in the background - **does not disturb consumers**